wearefractal/product-boilerplate/README.md

     - Note: This data should be JSON serializable as it is passed to JSON.stringify

 #### HTTP Verbs

+These are the standard file names, what they do, and what HTTP endpoint they will expose

 - findById = GET /threads/12345
   - Operation: Look up a resource by a unique ID